operate-first/curator/curator-documentation/OCP-Metering-Options.md

 #### Purpose

 The purpose of this document is to explore OCP Metering projects/options to gain potential insights that help with identifying Curator project requirements.
-Additionally this document highlights the unique use cases that Curator provides in comparison with other OCP Metering Options
+Additionally this document highlights the unique use cases that Curator, a metering tool for a single cluster, provides in comparison with other OCP Metering Options.

 #### Initial Research into Other Metering options :